Living Willow from Willows NurseryFAQs

 Do you deliver outside UK mainland ?

-Short willow cuttings can be sent throughout the UK by First Class Post at a cost of £4.00.
+Short willow cuttings can be sent throughout the UK by First Class Post or Hermes at a cost of £4.00.

 How do I prepare the site for planting ?

-For best results, the planting site should be dug over and fertiliser/manure/organic matter added – especially if the soil has a tendency to dry out quickly.
+The planting site should be dug over and cleared of grass and weeds.
+Fertiliser/manure/organic matter should be added if appropriate – especially if the soil has a tendency to dry out quickly.
 Planting through an appropriate membrane or adding a good mulch will help in weed control later on but is not essential.

 If you prefer, you can make the dome lower & wider or taller & narrower.
 So, on the basis of that, decide on the rough base diameter you will be aiming for and the digging over just needs to be around the circumference of the circle – but leaving the doorway undug if you have decided which way it will face.